|Nutrition Facts (per serving)|

-Heat the honey in a heavy-bottomed saucepan over medium heat until it reaches 240 F or the soft-ball stage.
-(When the syrup is dropped into cold water it should form a soft, flexible ball.)
+Heat the honey in a heavy-bottomed saucepan over medium heat until it reaches 240 F or the soft-ball stage: when a bit of the syrup is dropped into cold water it should form a soft, flexible ball.

 Allow the honey to cool slightly and add the vanilla and nuts.